mdn/content/files/en-us/web/css/css_positioning/understanding_z_index/stacking_and_float/index.md

 ## Example

-Actually, as you can see in the example below, the background and border of the non-positioned element (DIV #4) is completely unaffected by floating elements, but the content is affected.
+You can see in this example that the background and border of the non-positioned element (DIV #4) is completely unaffected by floating elements, but the content is affected.
 This happens according to standard float behavior which can be shown with a rule added to the above list:

 1. The background and borders of the root element.
 2. Descendant non-positioned elements, in order of appearance in the HTML.